contentedweb/eleventy-forestry-starter/README.md

 1. Fork this starter site
 1. Get a forestry account
 1. Point forestry to the forked site
+2. Forestry "Deploy admin" in Settings in order to have domain/admin working otherwise it uses the wrong site id.
+So don't need the admin folder in the starter site
-1. Setup Github pages
+3. Setup Github pages
-2. Edit metadata.js file using online editor?
+4. Edit metadata.js file using online editor?